World Jazz Day: 10 jazz festivals to book this year

 Brecon Jazz Festival, Wales

-This is the 50th year of Brecon Jazz festival held in the Georgian market town in the Welsh Hills which was created by local jazz enthusiasts and has always been envisaged as a community event, and modelled on New Orleans jazz events.
-George Melly who lived close by and Humphrey Lyttleton were on the first bill.
+Created by local jazz enthusiasts and always envisaged as a community event, Brecon Jazz festival, held in the Georgian market town in the Welsh Hills, celebrated its 50th anniversary last year.
+George Melly who lived close by and Humphrey Lyttleton were on the first bill, and previous editions since then have included Dionne Warwick, Amy Winehouse and Van Morrison alongside homegrown, local Welsh talent.
 Concerts take place in the Guildhall, Market Hall, and the Cathedral, with a fringe jazz event in pubs and on the streets.
-The line up ranges from international stars like Dionne Warwick to homegrown, local Welsh talent.

 Monterey Jazz Festival, California, USA